EinMaulwurf/minecraft_skin_helper/README.md

 - Pixels are arranged in the text file exactly as they appear in the image grid.
 - Converts the text grid file back into a valid PNG skin file.
 - Handles transparency correctly.

+## Limitations

+While the script works for all standard skin resolutions (64x32, 64x64 and 128x128), editing the file with an LLM does work best for the smaller 64x32 skins.
+In my tests with Gemini 2.5 Pro, it always stopped at 56 rows when generating the hex representation of a 64x64 skin.
+This is likely due to the token limit of the model, as a 64x64 skin comes out to around 35000 tokens (for Gemini).

+If you have a 64x64 skin, you can convert it to HEX and just delete the extra rows, keeping only the first 32 rows.

 ## Requirements